Jakarta Kota railway station: Building and layout

 The station was designed by Dutch architect Frans Johan Louwrens Ghijsels.
 The architecture is Ghijsels' masterpiece known as the Het Indische Bouwen expression, which is a combination of western modern art deco structures and techniques combined with local traditional forms.
 With a thick art deco dressing, this Ghijsels design seems simple even though it has a high taste of architectural value, adhering to an ancient Greek philosophy: simplicity is the shortest path to beauty.

 Jakarta Kota Station is a two-storey station surrounded by streets on three sides with one main entrance and two side entrances.
 The main entrance and hall are characterized by a barrel vault roof with openings horizontally composed with the top dominated by vertical units (lunettes).

 The inside wall of the hall is finished with rough-textured brown ceramic and the outside wall at the bottom of the whole building was covered with green-yellowish plaster.
 The station floor uses yellow teak and grey wood, and for the platform floor yellow waffle teakwood is used.
 Jakarta Kota Station has six platforms serving 12 tracks.
 The platforms are sheltered by canopies supported by steel columns.

 Initially, this station had twelve railway lines with tracks 4 and 5 being a double track straight line from and towards Kampung Bandan Bawah–Pasar Senen–Jatinegara, lines 8 and 9 being a double track straight line from and towards Kampung Bandan Atas–Tanjung Priuk, as well as lines 11 and 12 are straight double track elevated tracks from and towards Gambir–Manggarai.
-However, currently the number of lines has decreased to eleven lines because the old line 1 has been closed and converted into a passenger waiting room for several intercity trains whose route services terminate at this station.
+However, the number of lines has decreased to eleven lines because the old line 1 has been closed and converted to a passenger waiting room for intercity train passengers prior to service withdrawal in 2025.

-The station was last renovated in 2019, one of which was the addition of a new waiting area for long-distance trains.
+The station was last renovated in 2019.
 As of 23 February 2020, the English railroad switch and station scissors which have been in use for almost fifty years have now been replaced with the latest ones.